Fabiola-FOFS/CypressHeroesQA/readme.md

+# My cypress heroes test suite - under construction ...
+1. I deleted the original test folders
+2. I reinstalled Cypress
+3. I started testing using the login spec

 # Cypress Heroes Demo Application
+## how to install and run the
 This is a demo application that shows how to use Cypress to run end-to-end, component, and API tests against an application.